GWCustom/bfabric-web-apps/docs/index.md

 > Alternatively, if you want to get started quickly, you can find a simple template example here:
 > **[Basic Usage Example](https://github.com/GWCustom/bfabric-web-apps/blob/main/README.md#Basic-Usage-Example)**

 ---

+## Learn by Watching

+If you prefer learning by video, check out our dedicated **[Video Tutorials](video_tutorials.md)** section.
+It includes step-by-step deployment guides, use case walkthroughs, and insights into best practices using `bfabric_web_apps`.

+---

+## Templates

+The [bfabric-web-app-template](https://github.com/GWCustom/bfabric-web-app-template) repository provides a flexible foundation for building Dash applications that integrate with B-Fabric using the `bfabric_web_apps` library.
+It includes three preconfigured templates suited for different levels of complexity:

+* [Minimal Template](index_basic_py.md) – A minimal template for simple apps
+* [Full-Featured Template](index_py.md) – A full-featured template for complex applications
+* [Redis Template](index_redis.md) – A template specifically designed for using Redis queues

+All templates follow a shared structure built around three core components: collecting user input, retrieving metadata from B-Fabric, and triggering workflow execution.
+This modular design promotes consistency and reusability across applications.

+To get started with the templates, please refer to the **[Template Usage section](usage.md)**.

+---

 ## Use Cases